eeg3/workspaces-portal/README.md

 24. Select `Resources` on the left pane under the API.
 25. Select `POST` under the `workspaces-control` resource.
 26. Select `Method Request`.
 27. Select the pencil next to `Authorization` and then select the Authorizer previously created manually (e.g. portal_cognito), and select the checkmark.
+This may require refreshing the page if only only `AWS_IAM` appears.
 28. Select `Action` dropdown -> `Deploy API`.
 29. Under `Deployment Stage`, select `[New Stage]`.
 30. Under `Stage name`, enter `Prod`.